Go to content

 Since opening in 2017 we have featured works by artists from Colombia, Ecuador, Argentina, Spain (representing the Dominican Republic) Mexico and Chile.
 Just before the Pandemic, we featured a British photographer’s pictures of life and people in Cuba and subsequently a Cuban artist’s idiosyncratic take on the English countryside.

-Title: The Sound of Her
+Gisella Stapleton, The sound of Her

 The Sound of Her brings together a body of work that explores sound as an embodied and lived experience, emerging from inner vibration rather than performance.
 Through paintings of women playing instruments, dancing, and inhabiting moments of stillness, the exhibition proposes sound as presence — something carried through the body, memory, and gesture.

-Permanent Artworks
+Permanent artwork

 Paladar has three permanent artworks on display – all of which were specially commissioned by the restaurant.